 PUT

 This operation is used to modify trip parameters, and particular to update origin/current position parameter in trip description.
 If the origin/current position parameter uploaded with this operation belongs to the currently proposed set of route, current position information is used by the server to delete travelled segments from the defined set of routes or to remove other proposed routes not followed by the user.
-If the Origin parameters do not belong to the proposed set of Route and calculateRoute parameters in Trip resource is set to true, the server must calculate a new set of proposed routes and send back the resources identifiers to the application.
+If the Origin parameters do not belong to the proposed set of Route and calculateRoute parameters in Trip resource is set to Route, the server must calculate a new set of proposed routes and send back the resources identifiers to the application.

 Example 1: Modify trip parameters, returning a representation of created resource (Informative)